fluxcd/source-controller/docs/spec/v1beta2/buckets.md

 Some endpoints require the specification of a [`.spec.region`](#region), see [Provider](#provider) for more (provider specific) examples.

+### STS

+`.spec.sts` is an optional field for specifying the Security Token Service configuration.
+A Security Token Service (STS) is a web service that issues temporary security credentials.
+By adding this field, one may specify the STS endpoint from where temporary credentials will be fetched.

+If using `.spec.sts`, the following fields are required:

+- `.spec.sts.provider`, the Security Token Service provider.
+The only supported option is `aws`.
+- `.spec.sts.endpoint`, the HTTP/S endpoint of the Security Token Service.
+In the case of AWS, this can be `https://sts.amazonaws.com`, or a Regional STS Endpoint, or an Interface Endpoint created inside a VPC.

+This field is only supported for the `aws` bucket provider.

 ### Bucket name

 `.spec.bucketName` is a required field that specifies which object storage